Is Mexico Safe to Hike and Backpack?

 Taking this question to the next level: Is Mexico safe enough for remote, outdoor activities like hiking or camping?
 What about backpacking, using local transport?

-Is Hiking safe?
+Is Hiking safe in Mexico?

 This is harder to answer, because any remote area in Mexico is going to pose some problems.
 While certain hiking areas are safer than others, it doesn’t account for being in the ‘wrong place, at the wrong time.’
 Petty crimes, like theft, can happen at random – although, that this is not unlike any country in the world.
 Even in the more tried-and-tested hiking trails, for example in Desierto de Leones in Mexico City, there has been an increase in reported thefts in recent times.